 We will have bad days, don’t dwell on it.

-Remember the phrase in the “Tubthumping” song from Chumbawumba?
+Remember the phrase in the (admittedly old but popular) “Tubthumping” song from Chumbawumba?

 “I get knocked down, but I get up again.
 You’re never gonna keep me down.”

 In employing methods to enable productivity, remember that we are dealing with managing chaos.

 A real-life example of managing chaos is having the unfortunate displeasure of stepping in a pile of fire ants.
 It’s easy to do in places like Florida.
 Been there, done that.

 Suddenly your feet and/or legs are overwhelmed with itching and burning and hundreds of little problems stinging you.

 Time management is actually chaos management.
 You can’t keep up.
 Suddenly you have to put it all away and stop the overwhelming sting of non-productivity.

 Just keep that framework in mind as we discuss ways to manage time and to blog productively.

 Productivity and Process Methodology

 When I’m not blogging, I‘m a full-time Project Management Professional (PMP), credentialed through the Project Management Institute (PMI).